hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 Once the dependencies are installed, git will pull the repo and make sure you are completely up to date.

-Once all has completed simply run "_gh2.bat"
+Once all has completed, simply run "_gh2.bat"

 This script will pull the repo again for updates, build the ARK for you, and finally, launch the game in Xenia.
 All in one script.